heroku/kafka-packaging-scripts/README.md

 You will be prompted multiple times for your GPG key password since some package index files, which are generated during this deployment step, will need to be signed.

-Note that the `REVISION` specified in versions.sh is important here.
+Note that the `REVISION` specified in [settings.sh](settings.sh) is important here.
 Packages go into repositories organized by `CONFLUENT_VERSION`.
 If we need to release any updates to packages, the `REVISION` needs to be bumped up so the packages go into the same repositories but are treated as updates to the existing packages.

 ```shell
 # Make sure you read the WARNING above before performing this step!